 Communicative power and connection of seemingly disparate traditions are the hallmarks of Huebner’s art in all facets of his career – not only as a composer, jazz violinist, and member of the groundbreaking Sirius String Quartet, but also as a sought-after educator, founder of an innovative festival, and as part of an award-winning troupe of musical comedians.

-The New York City Jazz Record as “challenging and vivid… seamlessly incorporat[ing] chamber elements with Avant Garde Jazz,” while All About Jazz describes him as “a virtuoso with broad experience in large and small classical ensembles.”
-Huebner’s recent El Violin Latino, an album exploring the role of the violin in traditional Latin American music, was praised by The Wall Street Journal as “by turns sexy and sly, impassioned and dreamy, his collection of well-known tunes, unexpected arrangements and original compositions brings together far-flung members of the fiddle diaspora.”
+The New York City Jazz Record praised Huebner’s integration of jazz, classical and world traditions as “ingenious,” while All About Jazz celebrated him as a “virtuoso” performer.
+Reviewing the first instalment of El Violin Latino, a multi-volume recording project exploring the role of the violin in Latin American music, The Wall Street Journal wrote: “By turns sexy and sly, impassioned and dreamy, his collection of well-known tunes, unexpected arrangements and original compositions brings together far-flung members of the fiddle diaspora.”

 As a composer Huebner has forged a unique voice that embraces a wide range of techniques and languages.
 He is equally adept with pop song structures and post-tonal gestures, improvisation and traditional counterpoint, and seeks out innovative ways to produce and notate sounds.
 For his political musical statement in New World Nov.9th 2016, which he started to write the day after the election in 2016, he received the New York Philharmonic’s Grand Prize in its New World Composers Competition in 2017.